 - As a public ledger, it is both verifiable and accessible to every user, in terms of coding, promotion, exchange, and all other forms of use.

 - Bitcoin does not require the use of an escrow or trusted middleman

 - Bitcoin provides the functionality of simple contracts.

 - One of the big misconceptions about Bitcoin is that it was/is “private” and that transactions were completely hidden.
 In fact, it’s already been proven by various entities that data held on the Bitcoin block-chain, linked to a wallet key, may be combined with additional internet data, linking a wallet key to its owner, to track all of their transactions.

 Privacy & The Blockchain

-Since bitcoin, many alternatives cryptocurrencies have been copied from bitcoin.
+Since Bitcoin, many alternative cryptocurrencies have been copied from Bitcoin.
 Despite this, only a few cryptocurrency projects have endeavored to provide tangible solutions when it comes to privacy.
 Why?
 There are many reasons, one of them being blockchain technology, in general, is designed so that all transactions are transparent on the blockchain, and with that, the supply of coins thus can be verified by anyone.
 Thus, blockchain privacy techniques should work in conjunction with maintaining public verifiability of amounts and thus total coin supplies as well.

-We chose to highlight PIVX, Monero, and Zcoin – Three cryptocurrency projects that have provided unparalleled blockchain privacy mechanisms for the public and have been vetted to provide privacy for its users.
+We chose to highlight PIVX, Monero, and Zcoin—three cryptocurrency projects that have provided unparalleled blockchain privacy mechanisms for the public and have been vetted to provide privacy for their users.
 All three have their unique aspects as well that extend beyond their privacy technology.
-Take a look at the chart below for a quick side by side comparison of those privacy features and more.
-Other coins and projects will be compared in the near future, including ZCash, DASH, and a chart pairing PIVX and Bitcoin, Litecoin, and Ethereum.
+Take a look at the chart below for a quick side-by-side comparison of those privacy features and more.